projectcalico/calico/networking/ipv6.md

 1. Apply the edited manifest with `kubectl apply -f`.

-   New pods will get IPv6 addresses, and can communicate with each other and the outside world over IPv6.
+   New pods will get IPv6 addresses as well as IPv4, and can communicate with each other and the outside world over IPv6.

-#### Enable dual stack, operator install

-TBD - operator steps

-#### Enable IPv6 only, operator install

-TBD - operator steps
+%>
+   {% endtabs %}

 #### Change host IPv4 addresses to IPv6 only